HIV Testing and Rapid ART

 Streamlined work flow for non-HIV providers

-Purpose: To provide HIV treatment as soon as possible after diagnosis; ideally on the same day as disclosure and at least within the same week.
-Studies have shown that rapid antiretroviral treatment (ART) increases viral load suppression rates and reduces mortality/morbidity.
+Purpose: To provide HIV treatment as soon as possible after diagnosis and re-engagement in care; ideally on the same day as disclosure/referral and at least within the same week.
+Studies have shown that rapid antiretroviral treatment (ART) increases treatment rates and reduces viral load, transmission and morbidity/mortality.

 Testing for and diagnosing HIV: